-Proximity to shops, transport and other services is critical to enable people with disability to easily get out of their home and have a meaningful life.
-Being located near family and friends and living in a familiar neighbourhood is also essential for maintaining relationships and community inclusion.
+Proximity to shops, transport and other services is critical to enable people with disability to easily get out and about and to have a meaningful life.
+Location near family and friends and living in a familiar neighbourhood is also essential for maintaining relationships and community inclusion.

-All apartments are designed to meet the high physical support design category under NDIS Specialist Disability Accommodation requirements (which includes Platinum level certification under Livable Housing Design Guidelines).
-The intention is to provide effective environmental support for people to do as much for themselves as they can.
-The design also supports cost effective adaptation in response to an individual tenant’s changing needs across time, as well as the needs of various tenants who may live in the apartments in the future.
+All dwellings are designed to meet a high level of accessibility with the ability to be customised to the requirements of the occupant.
+The intention is to enable people to do as much for themselves as possible.
+The design also supports cost effective adaptation in response to an individual tenant’s changing needs over time, as well as the needs of tenants who may live in the apartments in the future.

 Externally the project apartments are not distinguishable from other apartments.
-Their integration into the building provides opportunities for tenants to be part of the building community and establish relationships with neighbours.
+Their integration into the building provides opportunities for tenants to be part of the building's community and establish relationships with neighbours as desired.

 Key Design Framework